zhongyuchen/DSPSpeech-20/README.md

 If you'd like to get more information about the audio files, you can look closely at the header of the files.
 While doing so, keep in mind that it's __little-endian__ format!

+## Source

+The recordings are contributed by 34 students of _Digital Signal Processing Spring 2019_ and recorded on website https://github.com/czhongyu/audio-collector